“I slept and dreamt that life was joy. I awoke and saw that life was service. I acted and behold, service IS joy.” Rabindranath Tagore

 In June 1989, after her first meeting on stage with her audience at the Palais des Sports in Paris, Mylène returned to the studio with Laurent Boutonnat to record two new songs, À quoi je sers … and La veuve noire.
 Fans are surprised to discover What I serve … on radio in July after the end of the exploitation of the last single from the album Ainsi soit je, Sans logique.

-Three media are available from July 17, 1989: a 45 rpm, a maxi cd (the old maxi CDs were in cardboard sleeves, not yet in crystal or digipak cases) and a maxi 45 rpm.
+Three media are available starting July 17, 1989: a 45 rpm, a maxi cd (the old maxi CDs were in cardboard sleeves, not yet in crystal or digipak cases) and a maxi 45 rpm.

 Mylène Farmer À quoi je sers… 45 Tours Mylène Farmer – À quoi je sers… – CD Maxi Mylène Farmer – À quoi je sers… – Maxi 45 Tours